lyndon025/playtested/src/content/article/legacy/2023-12-02-fun-addicting-and-requires-a-lot-of-your-time--global-launch-review---infinite-borders.md

-## +Addictive nature of upgrading buildings and conquering neighboring lands
+- Addictive nature of upgrading buildings and conquering neighboring lands

-## +Stays true to the captivating Three Kingdoms premise and feel
+- Stays true to the captivating Three Kingdoms premise and feel

-## +In-Depth hero collection and team-building mechanics
+- In-Depth hero collection and team-building mechanics

-## +Support for a wider range of hardware with its 3D and 2D map settings
+- Support for a wider range of hardware with its 3D and 2D map settings## Cons

-## Cons

 -Overwhelming amount of mechanics at start for new players, but gets better in time